Do not hesitate to give us a call or text on WhatsApp. We are expert team and we are happy to talk to you.

 First constructed in 1860 this fort has served many roles over the years, from provision house to slave hold, and under colonial rule, it was even used as a military camp.

-On the way back to Bagamoyo stop at the Crocodile Ranch, the farm keeps reptiles for show and sell.
+On the way back to Bagamoyo stop at the Crocodile Ranch, the farm keeps reptiles for show and sale.
 Drive to the Slave Market with a small museum, which displays Bagamoyo history in relation to its contact with foreigners.

 It has old photographs, documents, and relics from the slave and ivory trade (marking the Bagamoyo as the coastal terminus of Nyamwezi caravans).